MoKaraca/Frontier-exploration-and-SLAM-with-P3AT/README.md

 # ROS Robot Exploration and Navigation System
 # Note: The project isnt finallized so some parts of the project might be incomplete
 This is a ROS catkin workspace containing autonomous robot navigation, exploration, and object detection systems.
-The workspace is designed for simulating and controlling the Pioneer3-AT robot in Gazebo classic with
+The workspace is designed for simulating and controlling the Pioneer3-AT robot in Gazebo classic and ROS Noetic

 ## Table of Contents
 - [Overview](#overview)